 But it’s also important to remember that the best tools won’t help if you don’t have clear practices.
 Take time to document your approach to running different meetings, from how to make sure everyone can participate, to how you’ll share information and decisions.
 We combine features in Range with a shared Google Doc to make sure everyone understands the what and how of meetings.

 Working on a remote team can take a toll on the sense of team belonging and, in turn, performance.
 It's a good idea to create chances for people to connect and share how they're doing.
-Using a round-robin style check-in at the beginning of each meeting helps reinforce this sense of belonging and strengthens culture.
-The meeting spinner in Range is a randomized and straightforward way to give everyone a chance to check-in.
+Using a opening round at the beginning of each meeting helps reinforce this sense of belonging and strengthens culture.
+The meeting spinner in Range is a randomized and straightforward way to give everyone a chance to share what's going on with them.
 And research has shown that when someone speaks at the beginning of a meeting, they are more likely to engage throughout.

 3. The agenda